The Late, Late Breakfast Show: Death of Michael Lush and cancellation

 The BBC made an ex gratia payment of approximately £120,000 to Lush's family.
 While the coroner recommended that safety officers be on hand during any such future stunts, BBC managing director Bill Cotton stated that there would be no future programmes that exposed members of the public to risk.
 After the inquest, Edmonds said, "If I was to continue my career at the BBC I would want to be fully confident about any production team I was provided with."
 He returned to the BBC's Saturday night lineup two years later, presenting The Noel Edmonds Saturday Roadshow.

-Subsequently, the BBC was prosecuted by the HSE for breaches of the Health and Safety at Work Act 1974.
+Subsequently, the BBC was prosecuted by the HSE for breaches of the Health and Safety at Work etc. Act 1974.
 In court, Maurice Pallister, representing the HSE, further explained that the stunt would not have been rehearsed by any professional without an airbag in case of falls, and that "stunt experts" had told him that even professional rehearsals should have taken weeks rather than days.
 He exonerated the programme's visual effects designer, who "had taken a high standard of safety and doubled that to ensure it was doubly safe".
 However, he explained that the show's producer had only discussed the stunt with the safety officer by telephone and reiterated that the safety officer was not present at the rehearsal.
 The escapologist retained as Lush's trainer, Paul Matthews, was only experienced with theatrical tricks and had not performed the stunt required for the show.
 The BBC was fined the maximum amount of £2,000, plus costs.
 The magistrates chose not to refer the case to the Crown Court, where there would have been an unlimited penalty.